kubernetes-sigs/reference-docs/gen_open_api/static_includes/_config.md

 # <strong>CONFIG & STORAGE</strong>

-Config and Storage Resources are responsible for injecting data into your applications and persisting data externally to your container.
+Config and Storage resources are responsible for injecting data into your applications and persisting data externally to your container.

 Common resource types: